-First, you will have a mammogram to find the exact area of your breast to biopsy.
-A mammogram is an imaging test that takes X-ray pictures of your breast.
+First, you will have an ultrasound to find the exact area of your breast to biopsy.
+An ultrasound is an imaging test.
+It uses sound waves to create pictures of the inside of your body.

 Then, a radiologist will look at these pictures to find the area to biopsy.
 A radiologist is a doctor with special training in doing imageguided procedures.